luisarizmendi/rh_edge_mgmt/docs/example/docs/s0-summary.md

     1. Open Gitea and review the `device-edge-images` repository files
     2. Open Gitea webhook settings
     3. Open "Jobs" page in AAP and keep it visible
-    4. Push `rhde/prod/rhde_image/production-image-definition.yml` and `rhde/prod/rhde_image/production-kickstart.ks` files
+    4. Push `rhde/prod/rhde_image/prod-image-definition.yml` and `rhde/prod/rhde_image/prod-kickstart.ks` files
     5. Show the "New Edge Device Image" Workflow at the AAP
     6. Open the Image Builder Cockpit Web console and check that the image is being created
-    7. Describe the `rhde/prod/rhde_image/production-image-definition.yml` and `rhde/prod/rhde_image/production-kickstart.ks` that you used to create the image
+    7. Describe the `rhde/prod/rhde_image/prod-image-definition.yml` and `rhde/prod/rhde_image/prod-kickstart.ks` that you used to create the image
     8. Go to the "New Edge Device Image" workflow in AAP and Approve the Image Publishing
     9. Open the ostree-repo contents published, including `kickstarts` and the `repos` directories in `http://<edge-management-server-ip>/<user>/prod/`.

 2. Section 2 - Automated device onboarding
     1. Open the "Jobs" page in the AAP and keep it visible while performing the following steps.
+    2. Push a file with your pull-secret in Gitea under `rhde/prod/rhde_config/os/etc/crio/openshift-pull-secret`
+    3. Create the boot ISO using the AAP Job `Create ISO Kickstart`
-    2. Boot the edge server from Network and select the right Image in the PXE menu
+    4. Boot the edge server from ISO
-    3. Wait until the server bootsand review the Workflow Jobs in AAP
+    5. Wait until the server bootsand review the Workflow Jobs in AAP
-    4. SSH into the edge device and explain how AAP auto-registration is done
+    6. SSH into the edge device and explain how AAP auto-registration is done

 3. Section 3 - Consistent edge device configuration at scale
     - Configuration consistency across all devices